 Get more information about Alliance programs and scholarships!

 China and India are increasingly commanding international and scholarly attention as rising economic powerhouses and strategic partners.
-Their rapid growth provides the foundation for the Alliance’s newest program – Power, Politics, and Population – launching in fall 2014.
+Their rapid growth provides the foundation for the Alliance’s newest program – Power, Politics, and Population.
 Through the lens of their capital cities, Beijing and Delhi, students examine the regional and international power dynamics, domestic politics, and population pressures that shape these nations’ presence on the world stage.

 With 8 weeks in each country, this 15-credit program features coursework that spans international affairs, culture and society, communication and media studies, and political economy, a rich slate of co-curricular field-based activities, and unparalleled insider access to the people and institutions driving change in these two emerging Asian superpowers.

 For a total of 15 credits in fall and spring terms, students take the following curriculum:

 This multi-country program offers students the unique opportunity to live in two of the world’s most dynamic capital cities and to discover the international, national, and regional currents that compose their vibrant urban landscapes.